photon-platform/.github/profile/README.rst

 gather • process • publish
 --------------------------

-**PHOTON** is the compendium of tools, scripts and configurations files for me, `phi ARCHITECT`_
+**PHOTON** is the compendium of tools, scripts and configurations files for me, `phi ARCHITECT`_, to assist me in accomplishing my goals.

-It is essentially the workshop that I have been refining over the years on my journey with Linux.
+It's essentially the workshop that I have been refining over the years on my journey with Linux.

-In our `.photon`_ and `.vim`_ repositories, discover PHOTON's dotfiles, provisioning scripts, vim configurations, and plugins.
+At the heart is the `.photon`_ - containing core configurations and instantiation tools.
+Followed by `.vim`_ - configurations for the Vim editor.

+A few years ago, I shifted my R&D projects to Python.
+Which naturally led to developing a set of tools for managing that work.
+Here are just a few.

 - `progenitor`_: instantiates python projects
 - `modulator`_: shapes python modules and packages.